Antisemitism on Reddit

+The subreddit r/frenworld was removed by Reddit in 2019 after hosting antisemitic content.

 The social media site Reddit has repeatedly hosted antisemitic content.
 Both the company and users have responded by raising awareness of and removing offending subreddits, as well as improving internal processes.
 In multiple cases, steps were only taken after strong external pressure by organizations such as the Anti-Defamation League and the Southern Poverty Law Center.